 Gain a new perspective on life and learning through these Dead Poets Society quotes.

-Dead Poets Society is the story of an English teacher, played by Robin Williams, at a boarding school who uses an unorthodox approach to teaching his class.
+Dead Poets Society is the story of an English teacher, John Keating (played by Robin Williams), at a boarding school who uses an unorthodox approach to teaching his class.

 He brings poetry alive to the students and challenges them to think about life in a different way, which they do.

-The film unravels around the personal lives of the students and includes both tragedy and plenty of emotions.
+The film unravels around the students’ personal lives and includes tragedy and plenty of emotions.